TheBlueDotGame/The-Accountant/README.md

 ## Blocks rules

-0. Block are stored in the blockchain that is wallet dependent.
+0. Block are stored in the block-chain that is wallet dependent.
 1. Block may store more then one transaction.
-The max stored transactions limit per block is ajustable.
+The max stored transactions limit per block is adjustable.
-2. One block per wallet owner may be cleated per 15 minutes (this value is ajustable).
+2. One block per wallet owner may be cleated per 15 minutes (this value is adjustable).
+3. Blocks can only be added to the block-chain, and block-chain cannot be updated.

 ## Wallet rules